-GSA's mission is to connect and empower K-12 schools to lead the transformation to global environmental sustainability.
+GSA's mission is to connect and empower K-12 schools worldwide to lead the transformation to global environmental sustainability.

-- Growing The Movement
+I. Grow The Movement

-Connecting Youth To Nature
+IV.
+Connect Youth To Nature

 “As soon as I heard what the Sc3 was, I wanted to be there.
 I’ve stared at environmental questions for 45 years.
 I want to be of whatever help I can to the younger generations, to give them hope that they can make the world better.
 I want them to know that I care deeply about them and that an older generation is arm in arm with them, no matter how dark it gets.” -- Barry Lopez